Child Care Subsidy

 - Your family income – determines the percentage of fees the government will subsidise.

-- The hourly rate cap – the maximum hourly fee the government will subsidise.
+- The hourly rate cap – the maximum hourly fee the government will subsidise for the care type (and in some cases, the child’s age group).

 1. Family Income and Subsidy Percentage

 The Child Care Subsidy is calculated on a sliding scale.
 Families with lower incomes receive a higher subsidy, while higher-income families still receive support but at a reduced rate.
-As of the 2024–25 financial year, the thresholds are:
+The current thresholds are:

 | Combined Family Income | Subsidy Percentage |